JakeSteam/blog-programming/_posts/2018-10-15-displaying-a-no-internet-bar-inside-your-android-app.md

 ## Add bar to layout

 Next, the bar has to actually be added to the layout.
-This can of course be customised easily, I’ve gone for a solid bright pink bar to grab attention!
+This can of course be customised easily, I've gone for a solid bright pink bar to grab attention!

 ```
     <TextView